-RIGHT TRACK Section: 4 Version: 2.2
+Section: 4 Version: 2.2

-Title: RAILWAY MEDICAL (GUIDELINES
+Title: RAILWAY MEDICAL GUIDELINES

 Subsection 4.3 - Vision

-Distance Vision Near \ /ision

-Uncorrected Best Uncorrected Best

-Corrected Corrected

-Right Eye

-Left Eye

-Both Eyes

-Test

-Method

-If new glasses or contact lenses are required to meet the vision standards, have they been prescribed?
+Distance Vision Uncorrected Best Corrected Right Eye Left Eye Both Eyes Test Method v glasses or contact lenses are required to meet the vision standards, have been prescribed?
 Yes.
-Anticipated date of dispensing No. Explain: 2.
-Even though the acuity standards are met with an updated prescription, are there other conditions contributing to the reduction in visual acuity other than uncorrected refractive errors?
+Anticipated date of dispensing No. Explain: other though the acuity standards are met with an updated prescription, are there conditions contributing to the reduction in visual acuity other than rected refractive errors?
 Yes.
-Indicate diagnosis and management. ☐ No • If the best corrected visual acuities do not meet the required standard, indicate your diagnosis and management of this patient's condition. ١.
-If the better eye does meet the acuity requirement, but the worse eye does not below in Section C.
+Indicate diagnosis and management.
+No If the best corrected visual acuities do not meet the required standard, indicate diagnosis and management of this patient's condition. ulagnosis and management of this patient's condition.